 - It doesn’t include grains or artificial preservatives and flavors

 - It is rich in protein from white chicken meat

 - It contains added vitamins, minerals, and essential nutrients for overall health

 - Some felines may stop eating it

 Having an asthmatic cat for a pet asks for a little bit of extra care and responsibility.
-You need to ensure it takes its required medication, and changing its nutrition plan will help with alleviating the symptoms of asthma.
+You must ensure it takes its required medication, and changing its nutrition plan will help alleviate asthma symptoms.

-Moreover, if you stick to balanced nutrition that is as close to a cat’s natural diet, you will give that extra care that your furry friend needs.
-Also, avoiding foods that don’t contribute to your kitty’s nutrition requirements, and can make its condition worse, is another step you can take to help your feline friend.
+Moreover, if you stick to balanced nutrition that is as close to a cat’s natural diet as possible, you will give your furry friend extra care.
+Also, avoiding foods that don’t contribute to your kitty’s nutrition requirements and can worsen its condition is another step you can take to help your feline friend.
 Become knowledgeable about what you shouldn’t, and then focus on what you should give your cat to eat.